williamspinheiro/car-brands-models/README.md

 ### 2. Publish Migrations and Seeders

 After the package is installed, you can publish the migrations and seeders to your Laravel project.
-Run the following commands:

-1. Publish the migrations:

-The package includes migrations for the `car_brands` and `car_models` tables.
-To publish them, run:
+#### Publish Everything at Once:
+To publish both migrations and seeders in one command, run:

+    ```bash
-    php artisan vendor:publish --provider="Car\BrandsModels\CarBrandsModelsServiceProvider" --tag="car-brands-models-migrations"
+    php artisan vendor:publish --provider="Car\BrandsModels\BrandsModelsServiceProvider"
+    ```

-This will copy the migrations to your Laravel project's `database/migrations` directory.
+This will copy the migrations and seeders to your Laravel project's `database/migrations` and `database/seeders` directories

-2. Publish the seeders:
+#### Publish Migrations:

+If you prefer to publish only the migrations, you can run:

+    ```bash
+    php artisan vendor:publish --provider="Car\BrandsModels\BrandsModelsServiceProvider" --tag="car-brands-models-migrations"
+    ```

+This will copy the migrations for the `car_brands` and `car_models` tables to the `database/migrations` directory.

+#### Publish Seeders:

+To publish only the seeders, run:

+    ```bash
+    php artisan vendor:publish --provider="Car\BrandsModels\BrandsModelsServiceProvider" --tag="car-brands-models-seeders"
+    ```

-The package also includes seeders to populate the tables with car brands and models.
-To publish the seeders, run:
+This will copy the seeders for populating the tables with car brands and models to the `database/seeders` directory.

+#### Note:

+In some cases, you may need to use the `--force` option if there are restrictions preventing the files from being published, such as permission issues or conflicts.
+The `--force` flag ensures the files are copied successfully.

+    ```bash
+    php artisan vendor:publish --provider="Car\BrandsModels\BrandsModelsServiceProvider" --tag="car-brands-models-migrations" --force
+    ```
+    ```bash
-    php artisan vendor:publish --provider="Car\BrandsModels\CarBrandsModelsServiceProvider" --tag="car-brands-models-seeders"
+    php artisan vendor:publish --provider="Car\BrandsModels\BrandsModelsServiceProvider" --tag="car-brands-models-seeders" --force
+    ```

 ### 3. Run Migrations and Seeders